CPJKU/dcase_task2/docs/index.md

 This is the second best performing system to the corresponding [Kaggle challenge](https://www.kaggle.com/c/freesound-audio-tagging/leaderboard).

-The rest of this writup is structured as follows:
+The rest of this writeup is structured as follows:
 - [Introduction](#introduction)
 - [Audio Data Pre-processing](#audio-data-pre-processing)
 - [Network and Training Details](#network)